Manu’s Menu

 1. Put the gelatine sheets in a bowl filled with cold water for 10 minutes or until soft.

-3. Put the sugar in a heavy bottomed saucepan and melt it on medium heat until it becomes a dark amber colour.
-Do not stir, but if lumps start forming swirl the pan around.
+3. Put the sugar in a heavy-bottomed saucepan and melt it over medium heat until it becomes a dark amber colour.
+Do not stir, but swirl the pan if lumps start forming.

-4. Carefully add the warm cream mixture stirring it into the caramel and keep it on the fire (it may solidify at this point, so keep stirring and the caramel will melt again).
+4. Carefully add the warm cream mixture, stirring it into the caramel while keeping the pan on the heat; the caramel may solidify at this point, so keep stirring until it melts again.

 5. Add the sea salt and mix.